LainFenrir/krita-preset-renamer/README.md

 ### Couldn't you make it blacklist?
 That was my personal choice.
 I dislike krita's approach of hiding the old brush cause this way you actually have no idea how much "trash" you have in the presets.
 So I prefered to leave it there showing so I can delete later or just send the old file to the trash.

+### I ran the script with krita opened and nothing happened
+You need to close and open krita again so it loads the files again.
+In fact this script is made so you dont need to open krita just to rename presets

+### Does it work with bundle presets?
+No